dcoxnard/handsonml_notes_solutions/02_1_notes.md

 - The higher the norm-index, the more large values are overweighted

+- Test set must be created right away to prevent data leakage and snooping
+    - Per-subset test sets can help gain a deeper understanding of the data

 - A subtle gotcha in constructing a test set for data that changes over time:
     - Can't do `np.random.seed()` b/c won't consistently pick same instances
     - Can't just `df.to_csv()` because need to allow for data changing